 1. Pick a screen size

 The range of screen sizes available today is immense, taking in everything from 14-inches to more than 100-inches.
-So how do you figure out the right size for you?
+So how do you figure out the right size for you when it comes time to buy a TV?

 There are a few more common sizes to, uh, size up first.
 55-inch is the flagship TV size these days, meaning most new TVs come in a 55-inch model.
 The best 65-inch TVs are pretty in demand too, with a select few in 75-inch sizes and above, though you'll really need a lot of space for them.
 Smaller sizes like 32-inch and 40-inch are easier to fit in more cramped spaces, and won't dominate your home as much.